 During a hurricane

 Always listen to authorities regarding whether you should evacuate or stay at home.
 If a hurricane is coming, you may hear an order from authorities to evacuate (leave your home).
 Never ignore an order to evacuate.
 Even sturdy, well-built houses may not hold up against a hurricane.
 Staying home to protect your property is not worth risking your health and safety.
-If driving conditions are dangerous, staying at home might be safer than leaving.
+Leave your home if it is safe to do so and if the roads are flooded, remember – Turn Around, Don’t Drown.

 • If you are evacuating: